Varadhan's Decomposition of Shift-Invariant Closed $L^2$-forms for Large Scale Interacting Systems on the Euclidean Lattice: The Main Theorem

-We let $c_\phi=\C{S}$, and we fix a basis $\xi^{(1)},\ldots,\xi^{(c_\phi)}$ of $\C{S}$.
+We let $c_\phi=\dim_\R\C(S)$, and we fix a basis $\xi^{(1)},\ldots,\xi^{(c_\phi)}$ of $\C(S)$.
 Denote by

-the $\R$-linear subspace of $C_\unif(S^{\Z^d})$ spanned by $\frA^j_{\xi^{(i)}}$ for $i=1,\ldots, c_\phi$ and $j=1,\ldots, d$.
-Our main result, Varadhan's decomposition of shift-invariant closed $L^2$-forms, is given as follows. \begin{theorem} Let $(\Z^d,\bbE^d)$ be the Euclidean lattice with action of $G=\Z^d$ by translation.
+the $\R$-linear subspace of $C^0_\unif(S^{\Z^d})$ spanned by $\frA^j_{\xi^{(i)}}$ for $i=1,\ldots, c_\phi$ and $j=1,\ldots, d$.
+Our main result, Varadhan's decomposition of shift-invariant closed $L^2$-forms, is given as follows. \begin{theorem} Let $(\Z^d,E)$ be the lattice with action of $G=\Z^d$ by translation.
 We assume that $(S,\phi)$ is an interaction which is irreducibly quantified, and that $((S,\phi),\nu)$ has a uniformly bounded spectral gap in the sense of Definition \ref{def: SG}.
 We assume in addition that $\phi$ is simple if $d=1$.
+Furthermore, we consider a weight $r=(r_e)_{e\in E}$ invariant with respect to the action of $G$.
 If we let $\sC_{\mu}$ and $\sE_{\mu}$ be the spaces of closed and exact shift-invariant $L^2$-forms, then we have a decomposition